Sino-Soviet split: Rivalry in the Third World

-In the 1970s, the ideological rivalry between the PRC and the USSR extended into the countries of Africa, Asia and of the Middle East, where each socialist country funded the vanguardism of the local Marxist–Leninist parties and militias.
-Their political advice, financial aid, and military assistance facilitated the realization of wars of national liberation, such as the Ogaden War between Ethiopia and Somalia; the Rhodesian Bush War between white European colonists and anti-colonial black natives; the aftermath of the Bush War, the Zimbabwean Gukurahundi massacres; the Angolan Civil War between competing national-liberation groups of guerrillas, which proved to be a US–Soviet proxy war; the Mozambican Civil War; and the guerrilla factions fighting for the liberation of Palestine.
+In the 1970s, the ideological rivalry between the PRC and the USSR extended into the countries of Africa, Asia, and the Middle East, where each socialist country funded the vanguardism of the local Marxist–Leninist parties and militias.
+Their political advice, financial aid, and military assistance facilitated the realization of wars of national liberation, such as the Ogaden War between Ethiopia and Somalia (also linked to the Ethiopian Civil War, Somali Rebellion, and Eritrean War of Independence); the Rhodesian Bush War between white European colonists and anti-colonial black natives; the aftermath of the Bush War, the Zimbabwean Gukurahundi massacres; the Angolan Civil War between competing national-liberation groups of guerrillas, which proved to be a US–Soviet proxy war; the Mozambican Civil War; and the guerrilla factions fighting for the liberation of Palestine.
 In Thailand, the pro-Chinese front organizations were based upon the local Chinese minority population, and thus proved politically ineffective as a Maoist revolutionary vanguard.

-In the Soviet–Afghan War, China covertly supported the opposing guerillas; even before the Soviet deployment, Moscow had accused Peking of using a newly built highway from Xinjiang to Hunza in Pakistan to arm Afghan rebels, which China denied.
-The KGB and Afghan KHAD cracked down on many prominent pro-China and anti-Soviet activists and guerillas in 1980.
+During the Sino-Soviet split, Vietnam initially sought to balance relations with China on one hand and the USSR on the other.
+Vietnamese leadership was divided over which of the countries to support.
+The pro-Soviet group led by Lê Duẩn eventually developed momentum, especially as China sought to improve its relations with the United States, which Vietnamese leadership viewed as a betrayal of the China-Vietnam relationship.
+Vietnam's increasing closeness with the USSR in turn alarmed Chinese leadership, which feared encirclement by the USSR.
+This contributed to China's decision to invade Vietnam, beginning the 1979 Sino-Vietnamese War.

 Occasional cooperation

-At times, the 'competition' led to the USSR and PRC supporting the same factions in concert, such as when both supported North Vietnam.
+At times, the "competition" led to the USSR and PRC supporting the same factions in concert, such as when both countries supported North Vietnam during the Vietnam War.
 Both Soviet and Chinese support was vital for the supply of logistics and equipment to the NLF and PAVN.
 Most of the supplies were Soviet, sent through China overland.
 Some analyses find that Chinese economic aid was larger than that of the Soviets as early as 1965–1968.
-One estimate finds that 1971–1973, the PRC sent the largest amount of aid constituting 90 billion renminbi.
+One estimate finds that 1971–1973, the PRC sent the largest amount of aid constituting 90 billion yuan.
 Soviet supplies flowed freely through China from before 1965 until 1969, when they were cut off.
 In 1971 however, China encouraged Vietnam to seek more supplies from the Soviet Union.

-From 1972, Zhou Enlai encouraged expeditions of Soviet rail trips, missile shipments, allowed 400 Soviet experts to pass to Vietnam, and on 18 June 1971, reopened Soviet freight in Chinese ports.
+From 1972, Chinese premier Zhou Enlai encouraged expeditions of Soviet rail trips, missile shipments, allowed 400 Soviet experts to pass to Vietnam, and on 18 June 1971, reopened Soviet freight in Chinese ports.
 China then agreed to all Vietnamese requests of allowing Soviet warehouses to store materiel for shipment to Vietnam.
-The result was a solid, and relatively continuous Communist Bloc support for North Vietnam during the Sino-Soviet split.
+The result was a solid and relatively continuous joint support for North Vietnam during the Sino-Soviet split.
 However, some of the surmounting Soviet and Chinese tensions would grow into the Sino-Vietnamese War in 1979.